Adeshppp/NewsApp-By-Using-React/README.md

 Update : Growth of component
 Unmounting : Death of component

+# Methods in React Component Lifecycle

+1. render() : render() method is used to render HTML of the component in react.
+This method is required for a class based component to render the DOM.
+It runs during mounting and updating of your component. render() methodshould be pure means we can not modify state inside it.

+2. componentDidMount() : componentDidMount() method runs after the component output has been rendered to the DOM.

+3. componentDidUpdate() : componentDidUpdate() method is invoked as soon as the updating happens.
+The most common use case for the componentDidUpdate() method is updating the DOM in response to prop or state changes.

+4. componentWillUnmount() : componentWillUnmount() lifecycle method is called just before the component is unmounted and destroyed.
+Usually used to perform cleanups

+React Component Lifecycle Methods : https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).